 Since founding the leading platform for women of color on their wellness journeys in 2014, Lauren has repeatedly been recognized as a trailblazer in the contemporary wellness movement.
 A natural teacher, Lauren shares her story and wellness expertise to inspire.
 She has delivered keynote conversations on the value of making time for holistic wellness as strategies for growth and prosperity at the University of Missouri and Black Women Talk Tech and has curated and moderated engaging panel conversations at Grace Hopper Festival, Nike Chicago, Popsugar Playground, Squarespace, and SXSW.
 Lauren motivates people from all backgrounds to reflect on their own narratives and get excited about the possibilities of designing their lives and careers on their own terms.
 Past speaking engagements have also included panel conversations at the California African American Museum, Girlboss Rally, and Popsugar Playground.
 Her tremendous influence on modern believes about mindful living, beauty, and well-being have garnered her partnerships with brands such as Adidas, Bon Appetit, Glossier, Nike, OWN, Target, Samsung and SXSW.
 Girlboss, Glamour, mindbodygreen, Teen Vogue, Thoughtfully Magazine, and Well+Good, are a short list of other wellness and lifestyle brands and publications Lauren has contributed to.
 Catch her cover story at CRWN Magazine and past features in ELLE, Essence, Forbes, Saint Heron, and Yahoo Beauty.

 Carrying a 200-hour power yoga training and a 200-hour vinyasa yoga training, Lauren centers deeper breath-body-mind awareness as well as community, self-acceptance, and radical self-love as a yoga guide.
 She is trained in Vedic Meditation from Ellie Burrows, founder of MNDFL.
-Lauren has toured the nation sharing her Self-care and Yoga for Women of Color and rebirth workshops reaching over thousands of people since 2014 with her good vibes and inclusivity.
+Lauren has toured the nation sharing her Self-care and Yoga for Women of Color and rebirth workshops reaching countless people since 2014 with her good vibes and inclusivity.

 Outside of her work with Black Girl In Om, Lauren serves on the Samsung and Popsugar Board of Advisors and enjoys curating ongoing experiences and content with Squarespace.
 When she’s not busy creating change, she’s practicing her headstand, making a high-vibrational playlist, or soaking up the sun in tropical climates.